xjodoin/gptchangelog/docs/user-guide/configuration.md

 gptchangelog config init
 ```

-You'll be prompted to choose between global or project-specific configuration and enter your OpenAI API key and other settings.
+You'll be prompted to choose between global or project-specific configuration and enter your OpenAI API key and preferred model.

 ### Viewing Current Configuration